 Data Scientist Job Description

-Data scientists must develop a strong coding skill set with statistical languages like Python, SQL, and R and, while a thorough understanding of mathematics is helpful, much of it is learned on the job.
+Data scientists must develop a strong coding skill set with statistical languages like Python, SQL, and R. While a thorough understanding of mathematics is helpful, much of it is learned on the job.
 Data science relies heavily on statistics, so these experts regularly deal with numbers.
 These programmers are keen problem solvers, and they’re always willing to learn new things.
-Junior data scientists often spend their days:

 - Creating and maintaining data architectures